EricSlick/prime_multiplication_table/README.md

   TIME: Spent about 45 minutes (high estimate, nearly all on researching prime number algorithms)

+2. Story Map (Understanding Requirements and Identifying Acceptance Criteria and Correct Behavior (partially fills BDD but outside code))

-2. Break out the requirements into a Story Map (maybe a bit overkill, but helpful in understanding how the user interacts and understanding what's being built before starting to write tests
+Break out the requirements into a Story Map (maybe a bit overkill, but helpful in understanding how the user is expected to interact with the feature and what he will get in return.
+This goes a long way toward creating a common understanding between the coder and the product owner so there is less chance for misunderstanding

 goal: a formatted multiplication table of N number of prime numbers (note: exactly how this will look is left to the programmer's imagination)
-user: reviewer
+user: reviewer/s who gave me this test
-Step 1: Install the program
+Step 1: User Prepares to run the test
           a.
 Get the code from github
           b. cd into the root folder
+          c. bundle install ()
+          d. rake install
-          c. bundle install (to make demoing it easier) Step 2: Interface is the Command Line (ie, the Terminal or Console) User Input
+Step 2: Interface is the Command Line (ie, the Terminal or Console)
+        User Input
           a.
-From Terminal/Console Type 'prime_mult <value>'  (value is optional -- default is 10)
+From Terminal/Console Type './bin/prime_mult_table <value>'  (value is optional -- default is 10)
         User Output
-          a. a formatted multiplications table is printed to STDOUT (to the console/terminal) for the user to see and do what they want with it.
+          a. a formatted multiplications table is printed to STDOUT (to the console/terminal)
             1. though the look of the table is not directly specified, it's presumed that user comfort is expected.
 This should not result in a hard to read table.
-Formatting should be aligned and ways to help the eye find the right prime and the right multiple
+Formatting should be aligned and use ways to help the eye find the right prime and the right multiple
+        User Running Tests
+          a. type rspec

 3. Now that I understand the problem domain and have a reasonable understanding of how the user will interact with it and what output they expect to see, it's time to consider the technical design.
 By this time, ideas an possibilities are swirling in my mind, so it's probably an easy thing to block out the technical design
   A. bin holds script that runs the program (note: expect this to be relatively easy, but will be doing research to ensure I'm going this the right way)